Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 Jewelry in gold, silver, precious and semi-precious stones

 In Istanbul’s Grand Bazaar, jewelry is more than just objects – it’s a treasure trove of history, culture and beauty.
-Here, under the market domes, you’ll find a wide range of products, from ornaments inspired by Ottoman, Persian or Arabic art to contemporary creations.
+Here, under the market domes, you’ll find a wide range of products, from ornaments inspired by Ottoman, Persian and Arabic art to contemporary creations.

-The Grand Bazaar is also a gemstone paradise, whether it’s precious rubies, sapphires, diamonds and emeralds or garnets, tourmalines, topazes and amethysts.
-Merchants will present a variety of options, from classic to modern jewelry.
+Merchants will present you with a variety of options, from classic to modern jewelry.
 Alongside these, filigree jewelry is an old tradition in Istanbul.
-This delicate technique involves braiding thin strands of metal to create different patterns, to which enamels, with their vibrant colors, add a touch of elegance.
+This delicate technique involves interweaving thin strands of metal to create different patterns, to which enamels, with their vibrant colors, add a touch of elegance.

-The Grand Bazaar is the meeting point for chillim woven all over Turkey, as well as for carpet makers who have the rarest handcrafted products in their collections.
-Hereke carpets, known as the world’s finest weavings, are sold here, considered the synthesis of traditional Anatolian weaving.
-The value of the handmade carpets sold in the Grand Bazaar is determined by the amount of handwork, age and colors used.
+The Grand Bazaar is the meeting point for chillim made all over Turkey, as well as for carpet makers who have the rarest handicrafts in their collections.
+Here you can find Hereke carpets, known as the world’s finest weavings and considered the synthesis of traditional Anatolian weaving.

 Copper objects